NWC to improve old infrastructure

 This information is contained in the 2022/23 Public Bodies Estimates of Revenue and Expenditure, which was tabled recently in the House of Representatives.

-“Accordingly, the replacement of aged meters, metering of unmetered accounts, and the installation of more accurate meters will continue during the year.
+“Accordingly, the replacement of aged metres, metering of unmetered accounts and the installation of more accurate metres will continue during the year.
 In this regard, $3.5 billion is earmarked for its metering programme.
-Approximately 50,000 meters are targeted for installation during the 2022/23 financial year,” the document said.
+Approximately 50,000 metres are targeted for installation during the 2022/23 financial year,” the document said.

 Meanwhile, in recognition of the importance of technology in the improvement of operational efficiency, the NWC will continue the digitisation and modernisation of its operations by strengthening the capacity of its information and communications technology infrastructure to improve efficiencies and ensure business continuity.